DanielBMarkham/Info-Ops/manuscript/chapter4.md

 *Parent-Child relationships are a generic type of abstraction and exist everywhere.
 There are two specific types of abstractions we care about right now: **Abstract** and **Realized***

-This two part pyramid that you see in the diagram above can be used all kinds of places.
+The two part pyramid that you see in the diagram above can be used all kinds of places.
 Places you wouldn't expect.

-The four things to learn in this chapter are these:
+The four things to learn in this chapter are:

 1. Some things are naturally the parent of other things.
 That is, some things are abstract versions of other things.
 Plato taught us this.
 We use it in computer programming every time we use templates, virtual classes, or inheritance.
 2. After you tag genre, tag abstraction level.
 The two values are **abstract** and **realized**.
 Things inside each abstraction level can be the parent of other things in the same or a lower level.
 3. There is a natural pyramid at work here where you can capture things at a high level and never have to repeat yourself later.
-It goes like this: **Business Abstract -> Businss Realized -> System Abstract -> System Realized**
+It goes like this: **Business Abstract -> Business Realized -> System Abstract -> System Realized**
 4. Just the five tags we have so far, along with the parent-child thing, and we can already create a zillion different categories.
 Whoa horsey!
 Remember that the entire purpose of this tagging system is to minimize work.
 Never think that you need to fill out the pyramid.
 You'll end up spending all your time drawing little diagrams instead of getting any work done.

 The next set we'll talk about contains three different tags that connect up what we've been talking about with whatever your job is.
 There's one more set after them, but they're the real last important set of tags.